-This policy will be posted on the company intranet.
-We will make you aware of any changes to it by email or on the company intranet, including any amendments to spending levels for entertainment, expenses, gifts and sponsorships and donations and approvals.
+This policy will be posted on the Robert Walters Group website.
+We will make you aware of any changes to it by email or on the Robert Walters Group website or intranet, including any amendments to spending levels for entertainment, expenses, gifts and sponsorships and donations and approvals.